1966 Jaguar XJ13 The Only XJ13 Built

 There’s only one Jaguar XJ13 in the world and you’re looking at it!

 Built as a potential Le Mans contender, it never competed in any race.
-Its development inevitably had to take second place to that of the much more important new saloon car which became the XJ6, launched in 1968.
+Its development, which started in 1964, inevitably had to take second place to that of the much more important new saloon car which became the XJ6, launched in 1968.
 By the time XJ13 was completed, its design had become obsolete against new cars from Ferrari and Ford, never mind the Porsche 917.
-Anyway, the Le Mans regulations were changing, and prototype cars were limited to engines of 3 litres.
+For 1966 the Le Mans regulations were changed, and prototype cars were limited to engines of 3 litres.
 To run cars with larger engines, manufacturers had to build fifty examples as production cars (later reduced to twenty-five) and the single XJ13 built had a 5 litre V12 engine – meaning it could not enter the race.

 Registration Mark: Not road registered